I Turned My Office Into a Camera Obscura

 Understanding camera obscura principles remains relevant for modern photography:

-Despite understanding all the physics and mathematics, watching my office wall display a live, inverted view of the outside world never stopped being magical.
-This is perhaps the most important lesson: technical knowledge enhances wonder.
+Even with all the physics and math in mind, watching my office wall display a live inverted view of the outside world never stopped feeling magical.
+That may be the most important lesson here.
+Technical knowledge can increase wonder.

 You can view the complete documentation of this camera obscura experiment on my Flickr album.
 The images show various stages of setup, different aperture sizes, and the evolution of the projected image throughout the day.

-The camera obscura experiment reminded me why I fell in love with photography in the first place: the intersection of art and science, the way technical understanding deepens appreciation for beauty, and the simple wonder of light itself.
+This experiment reminded me why I fell in love with photography in the first place.
+It sits at the intersection of art and science, and technical understanding deepens my appreciation for beauty and for light itself.